Simula-COMPLEX/WTSPublic/README.md

 **Running multiple DTs**

-To execute multiple DT, run `dts-main.py` file.
+To execute multiple DTs, run `dts-main.py` file.
 The number of DTs to run can be configured in `APD-DT/inputs/serial-numbers.txt` file.

 **Communicating with DT(s)**

-Use the APIs provided in mapping file, add the serial number of specific dispenser(s), and use Postman or any other client to send HTTP requests to the DT(s) and get response from the DT(s).
+Use the APIs provided in the mapping file, add the serial number of the specific dispenser(s), and use Postman or any other client to send HTTP requests to the DT(s) and get a response from the DT(s).
 The supported data interchange format is JSON.